StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   Thanks to
   ---------

-  - Petr Stastny for koupelna scene
+  - Petr Stastny for koupelna scenes
-  - Marko Dabrovic for Sponza atrium scene
+  - Marko Dabrovic for Sponza atrium and Sibenik cathedral scenes
   - Matthew Fairfax for .3ds loader and renderer